SCaaS is to Minimum Necessary Infrastructure what SaaS is to Minimum Viable Product.

 The technology is built upon Uber’s open source H3 grid system.
 Placekey’s free API service appends the Placekey universal location ID to any address.
 As a startup city scales, lack of standardization when referring to places can make identifying information messy.
 Placekey creates a standard for identifying any physical space and allows startup cities to easily merge two or more datasets.
 These present new avenues for data insights, increasing data transparency, and enabling open data.

-I’ll be looking forward to making updates to this list as more people with founding mindsets are motivated to start a city which will spur the formation of more SCaaS.
+I’ll be looking forward to updating this essay as more people with founding mindsets are motivated to start a city which will spur the formation of more SCaaS.
 It’ll be interesting to see SCaaS that target verticals like green energy development, smart agriculture setup, education and many more.